MiskovitsD/devopskubernetes/requirements/week-3.md

 # Helpful links

 How to edit the hosts file:
-* Recommended for our training: use the provided script in the requirements/scripts/3-hosts-file-extending folder
+* Recommended for our training: use the provided script in the requirements/scripts/3-1-hosts-file-extending folder
   * Has a different script for Windows and MacOS/Linux - use the appropriate one for your system
+  * If this does not work, reach out to me or try it manually, as described below
 * Windows:
   * it can be found at `C:\Windows\System32\drivers\etc\hosts` location
   * you have to edit it with a program running with administrator rights